-• CURRENT REQUIREMENTS PF ROPOSED REFORMS COMMENTS , 3.1 Recordings and Live-Streaming of All Council Meetings Currently, local governments are only required to make written minutes of meetings.
-While there is no legal requirement for livestreaming or video or audio recording of council meetings, many local governments now stream and record their meetings.
-Complaints relating to behaviours and decisions at meetings constitute a large • It is proposed that all local governments will be required to record meetings.
+CURRENT REQU IREMENTS PF ROPOSED REFORMS COMMENTS 3.1 Recordings ar 3.1 Recordings and Live-Streaming of All Council Meetings required to meetings.
+While there is livestreaming council meeting now stream an Complaints re al governments are only make written minutes of s no legal requirement for or video or audio recording of gs, many local governments d record their meetings. elating to behaviours and meetings constitute a large • It is proposed that all local governments will be required to record meetings.
 Band 1 and 2 local governments would be required to livestream meetings and make video recordings available as public archives.
 Band 1 and 2 are larger local governments are generally located in larger urban areas, with generally very good telecommunications infrastructure, and many already have audio-visual equipment.
 Supported.
 The live streaming of Council Briefings and Meetings has occurred since 30 May 2017.
 The recording and web streaming of Council proceedings are undertaken in accordance with the Council Proceedings - Recording and Web Streaming Policy